Uninett/nav/doc/reference/smsd.rst

 :description:

-	This dispatcher sends SMS via Uninett's `email-to-SMS` gateway.
+	This dispatcher sends SMS via Sikt's (previously Uninett) `email-to-SMS` gateway.
-	Uninett's gateway only works internally, but this plugin can serve as a proof-of-concept for someone implementing a similar service.
+	Sikt's gateway only works internally, but this plugin can serve as a proof-of-concept for someone implementing a similar service.
 The e-mail adress is configurable in ``smsd.conf``.